 Geophysical services specialist set up Saudi joint venture

 Our Client Charlie is a specialist geophysical services outfit based in Aberdeen, Scotland.
 The company provides onshore 3D seismic acquisition services to clients around the world.
-Up to 2006, our Client had concentrated his focus on seismic acquisition projects in Nigeria.
+Our Client had concentrated his focus on seismic acquisition projects in Nigeria.
 However, a combination of political instability in that country (including potential physical danger to field geophysicists), and excellent opportunities elsewhere led him to reevaluate his operational strategy.

 Saudi Arabia has embarked on a major initiative to increase natural gas production, and several large-value contracts have been put out to tender by the government for exploration in remote areas of the Kingdom, such as the Rub Al Khali (Empty Quarter).
 Our Client believed his company had the capabilities to successfully bid for a government contract in Saudi Arabia, but believed that the best way to achieve this would be to set up a Saudi joint venture company, using one of his close industry contacts as the joint venture partner.
 It was at this point that our Client approached Healy Consultants to find out how we could help him set up a joint venture operation in Saudi Arabia.